 Well, the fact of the matter is, in today’s society, you don’t have a full minute anymore.
-People barely have time to be stuck in a drive thru before being stuck in traffic on our way to work.
-Or, stretching ourselves between soccer, piano, karate, yoga and all the other activities that we seem to be caught up in, in a single day no less.
+People barely have time to be stuck in a drive-thru before being stuck in traffic on their way to work.
+Or, stretching ourselves between soccer, piano, karate, yoga, and all the other activities that we seem to be caught up in, in a single day no less.

 So, what do we, as designers, need to do for our clients?
 Here’s your chance, I’ll give you a second to think about it.

 Your second is up.
 Now, what’s your answer?
 Guess you weren’t given long enough.
 Here’s the simple solution, be memorable.

 Society has developed an intolerance for attention.
 So, have a look around you.
 Whether you’re on your couch, at your desk, or in your vehicle, there are designs and logos all around you.

 But, what you don’t really think about is what you’re looking for, or at for that matter.
 You are so used to seeing everything on an everyday basis; you don’t need to think about it.
 You can glance at something and just know what it is or who makes it.
 That’s being memorable.
 You’re in your car driving down the road and start to get hungry.
 You see the “Golden Arches”.
 Instantly, you know that there will be food there, so you pull in.
 You go shopping for new running shoes and go straight for the “swoosh” or “3-stripes” because you know there will be quality there.

 We don’t even think about these things but we do it because we know these iconic logos.
 That’s brand recognition.